The Healthy Living Plan Blog using Logosynthesis®

 Spiritual health starts from within.

+Spiritual health is an important part of your overall health.
 Spiritual health is one of four dimensions to well-being as defined by the World Health Organization (WHO), which include physical, social, and mental.
 Although spiritual health was not included in their initial definition of health in 1946, it has evolved to recognize that “the spiritual dimension plays a great role in motivating people’s achievements in all aspects of life”.
-The complete description of the spiritual dimension as articulated by the World Health Assembly in 1984 through resolution WHA 37.13 is as follows: The spiritual dimension is … Read More
+The complete description of the spiritual dimension as articulated by the World Health Assembly in 1984 through … Read More

 An exciting new book on Logosynthesis!